 Each part that needs revamp would cost as much as making a new one or sometimes even more.
 The percentage of parts you want to be changed, will determine the basic revamp cost, you will have to add the cost to integrate and test the website over and above that.

 There are three ways to get the job done, you can do each component, do them in pairs, or the complete website altogether.
-The main cost of revamping goes to the professional who does it, so that will be one of the deciding factors on the overall cost of revamping your website.
+The main cost of revamping goes to the website development company who does it, so that will be one of the deciding factors on the overall cost of revamping your website.

 Let’s Evaluate The Cost To Revamp, Based On How You Choose To Do It.